dkharware/flaventure/README.md

 1. From your Shopify admin, go to **Settings** > **Apps and sales channels**.
 2. Click **Develop apps**, then **Create an app**.
 Give it a name like "Headless Blog".
 3. Once created, go to the **Configuration** tab.
 In the **Storefront API integration** section, click **Edit**.
 4. Check the boxes for the permissions you need.
-For this blog, you **MUST** enable the following:
+For this blog, you **MUST** enable the following permissions:
     *   `unauthenticated_read_content` (to read blogs, articles, and pages)
     *   `unauthenticated_read_product_listings` (to read products and collections, which are used for tags)
 5. Click **Save**.